kaicataldo/eleventy-plugin-react/README.md

 - Tests
 - Expose ability to modify underlying Webpack and Babel configs to allow for TypeScript, SCSS, etc.
 - Improve dev UX by using Babel/Webpack cache
-- Currently, the plugin runs Webpack once per page.
-We should be able to improve bundling speed by running Webpack once with multiple entrypoints/splitting out common chunks.